 This kind of spam will cause a harmful effect on the development of your online business in the long run.
 Fitting captcha with these sites is an ideal option to make sure that the buyers are humans.

-Hackers will repeatedly attempt to log-in an email account by trying hundreds of different passwords.
+Hackers will repeatedly attempt to log in to an email account by trying hundreds of different passwords.
 To prevent these bad guys from stealing accounts someday, Gmail asks its users to fill a captcha form to reduce the risks of losing their accounts.

 How Does Captcha Work?